xfst14/four_player_chess/README.md

 - **Hot-seat multiplayer** + **bots** — Play 4 humans, mix humans/bots, or pure Bot Royale (spectate).
 - **Bot difficulties** — Casual (random legal moves) or Sharp (prefers captures).
 - **Game clocks** — Optional per-player clocks (1–15+ min or custom).
 Flag fall eliminates the player.
+- **Team Mode**: Split in two teams - ALPHA and OMEGA.
+Choose your teammates, fight each other until your team wins!
+- **Points Increment Mode**: Gains more points by capturing opponent pieces, checking and checkmating kings.
+Outscore your opponents and win the game!
 - **Army Forge (position editor)** — Fully custom setups.
 Place unlimited pieces of any type for any color.
 Right-click / eraser to remove.
 Load standard or clear board.
 - **House rules**:
   - **Claim defeated armies (Commandeer)** — When you eliminate a player, you seize their remaining non-king pieces (kings are always removed).
 Off = leftover pieces become inert obstacles.